top of page

 Section 2 Officers’ Inspection Rights

-Every officer shall have the absolute right at any reasonable time to inspect and copy all books, records and documents of NVDC.
+Every officer has the absolute right at any reasonable time to inspect and copy all books, records and documents of NVDC.

 Section 3 Privacy Policy